mhmunem/Grocery-Comparison-App/cilent/README.md

-# Grocery Price Comparison - Frontend Setup
+# Grocery Price Comparison - cilent Setup

-This README provides instructions for setting up the frontend using Ionic React and Capacitor.
+This README provides instructions for setting up the cilent using Ionic React and Capacitor.

 ## Project Structure